Nathan Osborne

 About me

-My sessions are based in my own counselling room in Dogsthorpe, Peterborough, near to the city centre.
-There is free street parking outside and is also easily accessible by bus.
+I offer counselling sessions in my private practice located in Dogsthorpe, Peterborough, close to the city centre.
+Free street parking is available outside, and the location is easily accessible by bus.
+I also offer Zoom and telephone sessions.

-I provide counselling for people aged over 18 years old.
-I am one of very few male counsellors in the area.
+I provide counselling for individuals aged 18 and over and am one of the few male counsellors in the area, offering a unique perspective and a confidential, supportive environment.

 Training, qualifications & experience